Actuncan site: Excavations and interpretations

 The Actuncan Archaeological Project has held several excavations since 2001 with a focus on understanding the shift from a kingship to state-level society.
+The Actuncan Archaeological Project was directed by Dr. Lisa LeCount (University of Alabama) from 2001 to 2023 and is currently directed by Dr. David Mixter (Binghamton University).
+In addition to establishing Actuncan's architectural history and urban settlement, project members have documented variation in household economics and social status, changes in elite and non-elite household production through time, the distribution of artifacts and features to reveal the nature of ancient land tenure, and the relationship between Actuncan's noble residents and royalty at Xunantunich through excavations at the site's palace.

+Methods and analyses at the site include remote sensing to find buried site features, soil chemical composition to identify activity areas, human osteological analyses to recognize differences in diet, burial practices, ancestor veneration, and immigration status, stone tool raw materials sourcing to document external exchange links, and pottery form and function to detect noble food preparation and storage.

 In the 2010 field project, emphasis was placed on studying the organizational changes that occurred within the household as a result of a shift in power and the actions of rulers, while most excavations focused on changes in monumental architecture.
 Long-established families would likely be more resistant to giving up power and resources to the ruler, while new, up-and-coming families would likely side with leaders in order to gain power and resources for themselves.
 Therefore, during the development of a state-level society, one could expect to see the disruption in the growth and the subsequent breaking-up of large households, while the new households would expand and grow at a rate that is quicker than expected.

 Mapping

 Actuncan was originally mapped by James McGovern in the 1990s with the Xunantunich Archaeological Project, but at the time, Actuncan was covered by dense trees making visibility low.
 Today, much of Actuncan has been cleared for farming and cattle.
 In 2010, archaeologists decided to remap the site with the better visual of the architecture.
 In order to better understand the layout of the site, the lives of the people who occupied it, and how they used the land, topographic and architectural data was recorded and mapped.